Skip To Content

 Available with Advanced license.

 ArcGIS includes several options for creating products from drone imagery.
 This topic focuses on ArcGIS Pro.
-If you want a desktop application, consider using ArcGIS Drone2Map.
+If you want a focused desktop application without the additional functionality of ArcGIS Pro, consider using ArcGIS Drone2Map.
 If your organization needs a software-as-a-service (SaaS) capability, use Site Scan for ArcGIS.

 The proliferation of camera drones and the fast development of photogrammetry have made it possible for GIS professionals, land managers, and many others to capture their own data and process it to create a wide variety of geospatial products.

-Camera drones used for mapping capture consecutive images/frames with overlaps higher than 70% to allow the photogrammetric algorithms to use the redundant information to increase the resultant accuracy.
-The resulting images can be used for inspection purposes or turned into digital surface models (DSMs), true orthos, point clouds, and 3D meshes.
-These photogrammetric products can then be used as part of many applications, like city or infrastructure planning, flood simulations, visibility analysis, and more.
+Camera drones used for mapping capture consecutive images and frames with overlaps higher than 70 percent to allow the successful photogrammetric processing.
+The resulting images can be turned into digital surface models (DSMs), True Orthos, point clouds, and 3D meshes.
+These photogrammetric products can then be used as part of many applications, such as city or infrastructure planning, visibility analysis, and more.

-ArcGIS Pro enables users to create traditional orthomosaics, digital terrain models (DTMs), DSMs, true orthos, point clouds, and 3D meshes out of drone imagery.
+ArcGIS Pro allows users to create traditional orthomosaics, digital terrain models (DTMs), DSMs, True Orthos, point clouds, and 3D meshes from drone imagery.

-To create orthomosaics and DTMs, use the ortho mapping capability, which is part of ArcGIS Pro Advanced.
-To create DSMs, true orthos, point clouds, and 3D meshes, as well as ortho mapping results, make use of the reality mapping capability, which is a part of ArcGIS Reality for ArcGIS Pro.
+To create orthomosaics and DSMs, use the ortho mapping capability, which is part of ArcGIS Pro Advanced.
+To create True Orthos, point clouds, and 3D meshes, as well as ortho mapping results, use the reality mapping capability, which is a part of ArcGIS Reality for ArcGIS Pro.

-Both the ortho mapping and reality mapping capabilities offer a wizard experience that allows users to easily create multiple products in a single processing.
+Both the ortho mapping and reality mapping capabilities include a wizard that allows users to create multiple products in a single process.

 Use the following high-level workflow to create drone imagery products: